honeycombio/refinery/config.md

 ### `APIKey`

 APIKey is the API key used to send Honeycomb metrics via OpenTelemetry.
+Setting this value via a command line flag may expose credentials - it is recommended to use the env var or a configuration file.

 It is recommended that you create a separate team and key for Refinery metrics.
 If this is blank, then Refinery will not set the Honeycomb-specific headers for OpenTelemetry, and your `APIHost` must be set to a valid OpenTelemetry endpoint.